Jackjdn163/Living-Dex.github.io/README.md

 What switch games each Pokémon is in
-A "pick random uncaught" feature if you don't know what to hunt a "what games I have feature" and more!
+A "pick random uncaught" feature if you don't know what to hunt a "what games I have feature" make the loading screen look like a pokeball a tools tab for helpful information an animation for reseting and more!